Tactycl/signal/README.md

-# Roblox Signal Class
+# Signal

-The **Signal Class** is a lightweight utility designed to create **custom event systems** in Roblox, similar to `RBXScriptSignal`.
+The **Signal** is a lightweight utility designed to create **custom event systems** in Roblox, similar to `RBXScriptSignal`.
 It provides an intuitive API to manage connections, fire events, and track listener states with optional priority handling.

 ---